doriansoru/e4mame/README.md

 ## License

-This project is licensed under the GNU General Public License Version 3 - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License Version 3 - see the LICENSE file for details.